Kimchuls/hnswlib/README.md

 index_path      = [index save file path]
 ```

-We give an sample in `./scripts/config_build_test`, which is used for building index on SIFT10M dataset.
+We give an example in `./scripts/config_build_test`, which is used for building index on SIFT10M dataset.

 Run the following command to build index based on the dataset and script: